Public Cloud Requirements

 Before you begin, here are some considerations:

-• The Uyuni setup procedure performs a forward-confirmed reverse DNS lookup.
+The Uyuni setup procedure performs a forward-confirmed reverse DNS lookup.
 This must succeed in order for the setup procedure to complete and for Uyuni to operate as expected.
 It is important to perform hostname and IP configuration before you set up Uyuni.

-• Uyuni Server and Proxy instances need to run in a network configuration that provides you control over DNS entries, but cannot be accessed from the internet at large.
+Uyuni Server and Proxy instances need to run in a network configuration that provides you control over DNS entries, but cannot be accessed from the internet at large.

-• Within this network configuration DNS resolution must be provided: hostname -f must return the fully qualified domain name (FQDN).
+Within this network configuration DNS resolution must be provided:

-• DNS resolution is also important for connecting clients.
+DNS resolution is also important for connecting clients.

-• DNS is dependent on the cloud framework you choose.
+DNS is dependent on the cloud framework you choose.
 Refer to the cloud provider documentation for detailed instructions.

-• We recommend that you locate software repositories, the server database, and the proxy squid cache on an external virtual disk.
+We recommend that you locate software repositories, the server database, and the proxy squid cache on an external virtual disk.
 This prevents data loss if the instance is unexpectedly terminated.
 This section includes instructions for setting up an external virtual disk.

-1. Network requirements
+1. Network Requirements

 When you use Uyuni on a public cloud, you must use a restricted network.
 We recommend using a VPC private subnet with an appropriate firewall setting.
 Only machines in your specified IP ranges must be able to access the instance.

 Running Uyuni on the public cloud means implementing robust security measures.
 It is essential to limit, filter, monitor, and audit access to the instance.
-SUSE strongly advises against a globally accessible Uyuni instance that lacks adequate perimeter security.
+SUSE strongly advises against a globally accessible Uyuni instance that lacks adequate perimeter security. |

 To access the Uyuni Web UI, allow HTTPS when configuring the network access controls.
 This allows you to access the Uyuni Web UI.

 In EC2 and Azure, create a new security group, and add inbound and outbound rules for HTTPS.
-In GCE, check the Allow HTTPS traffic box under the Firewall section.

-2. Prepare storage volumes
+2. Prepare Storage Volumes

-We recommend that the repositories and the database for Uyuni are stored on separate storage devices to the root volume.
-This will help to avoid data loss.
-Do not use logical volume management (LVM) for public cloud installations.
+We recommend that the repositories and the database for Uyuni are stored on separate storage devices from the root volume.
+This will help to avoid data loss and possibly increase performance.

 The size of the disk for repositories storage is dependent on the number of distributions and channels you intend to manage with Uyuni.
 When you attach the virtual disks, they will appear in your instance as Unix device nodes.
 The names of the device nodes will vary depending on your provider, and the instance type selected.